Prim1Tive/CTFwriteups/TryHackMe/Linux Privesc Playground.md

 # lets get in the machine and open python
 SSH Credentials - user:password

-so there is a trick to gain an easy shell with the help of python first we have to see if python has root premonition so we could exploit it
+so there is a "trick" to gain an easy shell with the help of python first we have to see if python has root premonition so we could exploit it

 $ python
 '''
->>>
+Python 3.8.3.................... blablablablabla
 '''

-great we got python install lets continue.
+great! we got python installed, lets continue.

-now we are in the python interactive shell, this is sort of a testing ground for coders but for us its just a convenient way to get a shell
+now we are in the python interactive shell, this is sort of a testing ground for coders. but for us, its just a convenient way to get a shell.

-we only need to init just one library for OS commands
+we only need to init one library for OS commands
->>> import os
+> import os

 now, lets see if we are root. (euid = 0:root)

->>> geteuid()
+> geteuid()
 '''
 0
 '''